samsquire/ideas2/README.md

 # 23. Output text as a changeable interface

 Have you ever been looking at the output of a command and wanted to change the output of the command directly?
-Perhaps it's Kubernetes output.
+Perhaps it's Kubernetes output or the output of ip a.

 You click on a piece of output text, it pops up in an editor and you change it.
 You then are told what you need to run to make the changed output a reality.